tethysplatform/tethys/docs/tethys_portal/social_auth.rst

         https://www.example.org
         http://localhost:8000

-  c.
+  b.
 Provide Authorized Redirect URIs

     You also need to provide the callback URI for Google to call once it has authenticated the user.
 This follows the pattern ``http://<host>/oauth2/complete/google-oauth2/``.
 For a Tethys Portal at domain ``www.example.org``: